nus-cs2103-AY2122S1/ip/docs/README.md

 ## Features

-### Loading and Storing Tasks

-Tasks managed by Duke™ are stored locally in a data file, so you can be sure that Duke™ remembers your tasks, no matter how many there are.

 ### A Myriad of Task Types

 In Duke™, you get to manage 3 distinct types of tasks, they are: